A-frames in United States with climbing

 6 sites · Lodging3 acres · Golden, CO

 Hello campers, wanderers, and travelers alike!
 We are nestled in the Coal Creek Valley up here at 8,000 ft.
-Gorgeous views for miles with stunning sunrises and sunsets.
+Gorgeous views with stunning sunrises and sunsets.
 We have two adorable tiny A-frames for rent with a seasonal outdoor shower and Porta Potty.
-My sister and I share this family home and love welcoming travelers into our little world we've created.
+We share this family home and love welcoming travelers into our little world we've created.
 Thank you for stopping by and we can't wait to meet you!
 A few Notes: - Quiet Hours between: 10pm - 8am - Wifi close to the home (password given on arrival) - BYOB (Bring your own bedding, sleeping bags, pillow) - You are responsible for packing in/out...all respectful land stewards welcomed - Bring your own towels if you're planning on using the outdoor shower. - Keep all food locked up appropriately.
 This is bear country, and while we've never had an incident, they are curious little guys. - No Kitchen. bring your own supplies if you'd like to cook in the fire pit. - Bring your own wood for the fire pit.
 All local fire ban laws apply when appropriate. ** No Smoking on the property **Outdoor Shower; Water is Turned off for the Season when Temps drop. ** Hot Tub is private and not available for use.

 Potable water